benitezfede/cryptowatch/README.md

 # Disclaimer

-I have no experience with Python but I decided to make an effort and use it as it is the language being used in Monte Carlo.
-So it won't be a surprise if there are things that can be better or simpler using other Python modules.

-Please also read the section "Things to improve if there was more time" as I mention there what I could have done to make this application more "complete"
+Read the section "Things to improve if there was more time" as I mention there what I could have done to make this application more "complete"

 # Architecture